WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 ### First round CoinJoin change

 When you have a KYC red-shield `anonymity set 1` UTXO and you register it for a CoinJoin round, you will afterwards receive 1 green-shield `anonymity set 'x'` UTXO, and one red-shield `anonymity set 1` change UTXO.
-The number represented by 'x' shown in the green-shield will reflect your chosen anonymity set size for that round.
+The number represented by 'x' shown in the green-shield will reflect the anonymity set size for that round.

 In this example, lets assume that the current minimum amount that can be registered for a CoinJoin round is 0.10 bitcoin.
 You happen to have a UTXO worth 0.105 bitcoin, and you select it to be CoinJoined.